Pretty Visitors

 "Pretty Visitors" is a song by British band Arctic Monkeys, featured as the ninth song off of their 2009 album Humbug.
 It is noted for its organ intro and rapid-fire drums, as well as its enigmatic and quick-spoken lyrics.
 It was debuted on the Australia and New Zealand legs of the Humbug tour, where lead singer Alex Turner would play a Vox Super Continental Organ; these keyboard duties were then handed down to touring musician John Ashton for the remainder of the tour.
 The song has become a fan favorite and is frequently played during live performances.
-The song was originally intended to be the 3rd and final single released for the album, however was switched out for "My Propeller" shortly before release.
+The song was originally intended to be the third and final single released for the album, however it was switched out for "My Propeller" shortly before release.